vlsi/vlsi-release-plugins/plugins/checksum-dependency-plugin/README.md

 ```

 It works as follows:

+* Key `1122334455667788` would be ignored as if it did not exist.
+The plugin won't try downloading it.

+    This might help when `.asc` signature references a key that known to be absent on public keyservers (e.g. when private/public part is lost).

 * When dependency has neither dependency-specific configuration nor `trusted-keys`, the artifact would be matched against `<trust-requirement` (==default trust configuration).